eorroe/SemanticHTML/README.md

 # Why use this:

-This is not **Web Components**, this is about making your simple "Custom Elements" easily the same as the already provided Elements, or if you do use Custom elements they too can be inherited via `is` attribute or `.registerElement()`.
+This is not **Web Components**, this is about easily making your simple "Custom Elements" the same as the already provided Elements with the `is` attribute, or if you do use Custom elements they too can be inherited via `is` attribute or `.registerElement()`.

 So here's a small use case: